Man City news: Fernandinho and Otamendi suspended for Schalke second leg | Goal.com

 The pair were each carded for fouls that led to penalties for the home side, with Nabil Bentaleb converting both spot-kicks to give Schalke a 2-1 half-time lead.

 Sergio Aguero gave City an early lead with a tap-in following a mistake from Schalke playing out of the back.
-That lead would only last 20 minutes, though.
+That advantage would only last 20 minutes, though.

-With 10 minutes left in the half Otamendi extended his arm to block a shot from Daniel Caligiuri.
-After a lenghty delay a penalty was awarded and Bentaleb fired into the bottom-right corner with his left foot.
+With 10 minutes left in the half, Otamendi extended his arm to block a shot from Daniel Caligiuri.
+After a lenghty delay for VAR a penalty was awarded, and Bentaleb fired into the bottom-right corner with his left foot.

+It would get worse for City just before half-time as Fernandinho pulled down Schalke defender Salif Sane, who was trying to get on the end of a free-kick.

+Again the home side were awarded a penalty and again Bentaleb deposited the spot-kick, giving his side a 2-1 half-time lead.